Guide to Setting up a Menopause Cafe v1.3.3

 - We can provide business cards with links to Menopause Cafe social media, for you to put on the tables, if you wish

 - We thank everybody for attending and ask them to evaluate the session.
 Here’s an example evaluation form, which you are free to use.
+Here is an example evaluation form.
 Please send us your versions, so we can accumulate to library of feedback forms.

 - It’s good to stay around after the session has ended to talk to anyone who wants to talk.
 It’s also good to debrief with the other hosts and facilitators sometime after the event.
 Please send us a brief account of how it went, any statistics on attendance and any feedback comments for us to put on www.menopausecafe.net.